-- The Member and Provider will be notified by telephone and in writing within 3 business days of receipt of additional information for all plans. - For Medicaid Managed Care, notification will be provided by telephone and in writing within three business days of receipt of information but no more than 14 calendar days after receipt of the initial request. - Additional information must be received within: - 48 hours from the receipt of MVP's letter for an urgent request, or - 45 calendar days from the receipt of MVP's letter for a routine request - Medicaid Managed Care 14 days of the date of the original request for services
+- The Member and Provider will be notified by telephone and in writing within 3 business days of receipt of additional information for all plans. - For Medicaid Managed Care and Medicare Advantage, notification will be provided by telephone and in writing within three business days of receipt of information but no more than 14 calendar days after receipt of the initial request for standard/routine requests and no more than 72 hours for urgent/ expedited requests.